axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

 -  Task header is supported to be customized.
 The ``useOverride``  param, which is used to override the task item's body, is changed to  ``useOverrideBody``
--  If you customize  ``TaskLazyDataModel`` , remove that customized class and customize as :ref:`How to override task widget's data query. <customization-task-widget-how-to-override-data-query>` .
+-  If you customize  ``TaskLazyDataModel`` , remove this customized class and customize as :ref:`How to override task widget's data query. <customization-task-widget-how-to-override-data-query>` .

 Migrate 6.4 to 6.5
 ------------------

--  If compilation error "The type org.apache.axis2.databinding.ADBBean cannot be resolved" occurs, refer  `Project compilation classpath <https://developer.axonivy.com/doc/latest/doc/migrationNotes/MigrationNotesDesigner7.0.html#projectClasspath>`_  to fix.
+-  If compilation error "The type org.apache.axis2.databinding.ADBBean cannot be resolved" occurs, use  `Project compilation classpath <https://developer.axonivy.com/doc/latest/doc/migrationNotes/MigrationNotesDesigner7.0.html#projectClasspath>`_  to fix.
 -  The relative link in default user processes starts with ivy context path instead of "pro".
 If there are customized default user proceses, append context path at the beginning.
 E.g. in Portal  ``6.4`` , it is